jstetich/Analysis_Biomonitoring/Graphics/Imperviousness-Boxplot.md

 DEP uses “NA” to indicate “Non Attainment” in the data.
 By default, R interprets that as `NA`, meaning missing data.
-We need to address that in our code for reading the data.
-WE also need to be careful in later analyses that R does not drop that value.
+We need to address that in our code.
+We also need to be careful in later analyses that R does not drop that value.
 We considered changing the data label, but DEP uses “NA” consistently, and for simplicity of communications it is easiest if we retain the original designation.

-**Note that this data contains invertebrate, wetland, and algae sample data, including sometimes sharing the same site designations.**
+**Note that imported data contains invertebrate, wetland, and algae sample data, including sometimes sharing the same site designations.**

 ## Read the Data